+'''

 int rmvq(q, mp)

 queue_t q;

-mblk t mp;
+mblk_t mp;

+'''

-rmvq removes the message pointed at by mp from the message queue in the queue pointed at by q, and then restores the linkage of the messages remaining on the queue.
+rmvq removes the message pointed to by mp from the message queue in the queue pointed to by q and then restores the linkage of the messages remaining on the queue.
 If mp does not point to a message that is present on the queue q, a system panic could result.